karthik1126/Angular-One/README.md

     - Called after the components view (child views) are initialized.
 7. ngAfterViewChecked
     - Called everytime a view (child views) are checked.

+## use renderer instead of directly manipulating DOM using the elementRef.
+This is because angular can be run in environments other than browser where DOM might not be accessible.